 - The Editors treat the phenomena of ghostwriting and guest authorship as a sign of scientific dishonesty, and all the discovered cases are exposed, including the notifying of the relevant entities (employers of the authors).
 Submitting a declaration signed by the authors that the phenomena of ghostwriting and guest authorship are absent in the publication is a condition for it being published.

-- For assessing each publication two independent reviewers are appointed, while at least one of them is not employed in the Department of Informatics, Warsaw University of Life Sciences (Katedra Informatyki SGGW).
+- For assessing each publication, at least two independent reviewers are appointed, while at least one of them is not employed at the Institute of Information Technology, Warsaw University of Life Sciences – SGGW (Instytut Informatyki Technicznej SGGW).

 - As a model solution it is accepted that the autor(s) and reviewer(s) do not know their identities (double-blind review proces).

 - In the case of doubts the reviewer must sign a declaration of no conflict of interest.
 As a case of conflict of interest the following relations between an author and a reviewer are uderstood: